ImmaBicBoi/Thin-to-Win/README.md

 A Fitness Tracker ASP.Net Website with account functionality

 This is a fitness auto planner ASP webapp that makes recommendations based on diet and meal plans based on user accounts.
 Requires visual studio.
-Run the SLN
+Run the SLN.
+Requires MYSQL to see the shop.

 ENJOY :)